gagandaroach/rosie/README.md

 1. The first storage device stores the home folder for every cluster user.
 2. The second storage devices holds the `/data` resource share.
 This contains datasets and code samples for faculty and students researching with the clusters compute resources.

-Both of these data pools are mounted to every node on the cluster.
+Both of these data pools are mounted to each cluster compute node at the same mountpoint.

 This means that from any machine on the cluster, you can access your home folder files and research data files.